jorisroovers/gitlint/docs/rules.md

 # Overview

-The table below shows an overview of all gitlint's built-in rules.
+The table below shows an overview of all gitlint's built-in rules, with more specific details further down the page.

-Note that you can also [write your own user-defined rule](user_defined_rules.md) in case you don't find what you're looking for.
+Gitlint also has [community **contrib**uted rules](contrib_rules.md) which are not listed here as they're disabled by default.

-The rest of this page contains details on the available configuration options for each built-in rule.
+In addition, you can also [write your own user-defined rule](user_defined_rules.md) in case you don't find what you're looking for.

 ID    | Name                        | gitlint version   | Description
 ------|-----------------------------|-------------------|-------------------------------------------